Skip to contents

 Analysing the shape with a GAM

-age_freq <- riskfactor_gam(
+age_freq <- risk_factor_gam(

 data = MTPL,

-x = "age_policyholder",
+risk_factor = "age_policyholder",

-nclaims = "nclaims",
+claim_count = "nclaims",

 exposure = "exposure"